roryl/lucee-book/classes.md

 ##Instantiation
 ###New Operator
-Using the New Operator, Lucee will instantiate the class and call the default constructure (if it exists)
+Using the New Operator, Lucee will instantiate the class and call the default constructor (if it exists)
 ```
 myObj = new myComponent();
 ```

 ###CreateObject()
 The createObject function is provided to instantiate Components, but also Java, Com and Webservice Objects.
-It also allows instnatiating components with dynamic variable names
+It also allows instantiating components with dynamic variable names

 <script src="https://gist.github.com/roryl/5a127d2d99c09924b3aa.js?file=create_object.cfc"></script>